alexpatel/cichlid/README.md

         includes starting new threads, dealing with hardware interrupts or software exceptions, copying data from/to user applications, serving system calls, and so on."

-# Notes from James 9/15

-- ironclad - why aren't u using this in princess
-- trying to figure out mutation function that takes current port and tweak it until you maximize some utility function
-    - maybe genetic programming, AI techniques
-- start with something very small
-- start with SORTING
-    - you have two sorting functions `f(ints)` and `g(ints)` where `f` is incorrect and `g` is correct
-    - how do you transform (mutate) `f` into `g` so that f is correct
-    - if you can do that then you can do porting it's just computer code
-- come up with your own ideas, don't read any other papers and pollute your head
-- then google about genetic algorithms in like 4-5 days from now
-- write the introduction before you do any research
-- write a paragraph in english about high level goal
-    - functional notions of correctness that don't require formal steps
-    - the concrete application is if u have existing piece of software

 # References